Dues are now due!

 Central Florida Genealogical Society meetings — Click on the green links below for more detailed information about our meetings:

-- Daytime Meetings – Twelve monthly meetings held at the Seminole County Library in Casselberry.
-We have a speaker and also have a breakout session where small groups to discuss various genealogy topics.
+- Daytime Meetings – Are held at the Seminole County Library in Casselberry on the 3rd Monday of every month year-round.
+We have speakers who talk on a topic of genealogical interest and also have a breakout session where small groups discuss various genealogy topics.

-- Special Interest Group Meetings – These are moderated open discussions held several times during the month on the following topics: Family Tree Maker and RootsMagic software, Irish and German research, and DNA as it relates to genealogy.
+- Special Interest Group Meetings – We have eight Special Interest Groups.
+These are moderated open discussions or presentations which are held during the month on the following topics: Family Tree Maker and RootsMagic software, England, Scottish, Italian, Irish, and German research, and DNA as it relates to genealogy.
 Check our Calendar below for details.

 - Board of Directors Meetings – Our board meets monthly except for December.
 Members are welcome to attend.

-- Dinner Get Together is generally held the 2nd Tuesday evening in July.
+- Summer Potluck Dinner is held on the 2nd Tuesday in July.

-- Various Training Classes and Workshops We conduct a beginner class at least once a year.
+- Various Training Classes and Workshops Beginner class are preented at least once a year.
 We may hold classes on various topics throughout the year.
 Check our calendar often.

 - Annual workshop or seminar to be announced on the Events page.

-All meetings except for the Daytime meeting, meet at the LDS Meetinghouse at 45 East Par Street in Orlando.
+All meetings, except for the Daytime meeting, meet at the Latter-day Saints Meetinghouse at 45 East Par Street in Orlando.

 UPDATE!
 PLEASE NOTE: